riboseinc/jekyll-theme-open-project/README.md

 Open Project fits two types of sites: that describe one individual project, and that combine projects into a hub.

+See also: CI_OPS for how to set up automated build and deployment of the site to AWS S3.

 ## Starting a site based on gem-based theme